Privacy Policy

 Method of Collection

-Our preference is to collect personal information about an individual direct from that individual unless it is unreasonable or impracticable for us to do so.
+We generally collect personal information about you directly from you unless it is unreasonable or impracticable for us to do so.
+We may occasionally need to collect personal information about you from a third party, as described below.

 Purposes of collection

-2. liaising with your GP when necessary to organise for transfer of referrals, Mental Health Care Plans and other associated documents;
+- liaising with your GP and other service providers when necessary to organise for transfer of referrals, Mental Health Care Plans and other associated documents;

-10. responding to your issues, complaints or inquiries; and
+- responding to your issues, complaints or inquiries;

 Use and disclosure

-We will not use or disclose personal information for the purposes other than those connected with the primary purpose of collection, or a related (or in the case of sensitive information, directly related) secondary purpose which we believe you should reasonably expect.
+We will not use or disclose your personal information for the purposes other than those connected with the primary purpose of collection, unless you consent, or this is for a related (or in the case of sensitive information, directly related) secondary purpose which you would reasonably expect, or this is otherwise required or authorised by law (for example, where it is unreasonable or impracticable to obtain your consent and the use is necessary to lessen or prevent a serious threat to the life, health or safety of any individual, or to public health or safety).

-Secondary purposes might include disclosure to maintenance personnel or other third party contractors (including outsourced and cloud service providers) who may be unable to avoid accessing personal information in the course of providing technical or other support services to our company.
+Secondary purposes for use or disclosure of your personal information might include disclosure to maintenance personnel or other third party contractors (including outsourced and cloud service providers) who may be unable to avoid accessing personal information in the course of providing technical or other support services to our company.
+Your information will only be disclosed to these persons to the extent necessary for them to provide such services.

-Due to the nature of the services, it may be necessary to disclose limited personal information to third parties, including consultants and certain service providers, to assist us in the provision of services to you.
+Due to the nature of our services, it may be necessary to disclose limited personal information to third parties, including health professionals and certain service providers, to assist us in the provision of services to you.

 We will not sell or otherwise provide your personal information to a third party, or make any other use of your personal information, for any purpose which is not incidental to your use of this web site or our services.